uilianries/imgui/Tips.md

-This section is old and lacking...
+**This section is old and lacking...
+Most of the tips here are not super relevant anymore.**

 Also see [[Debug Tools]].

 ----